Great Ocean Road

 many would argue that GOR doesn't make it into the world's top

-roads, not compared to, for example, the USA's Route 12 through the Grand Circle Canyon area or Pacific Coast
+roads, not compared to, for example, the USA's Route 12 through the Grand Circle Canyon area, the Pacific Coast

 Highway, South Africa's Garden Route, Scotland's